mir-jalal/devops-demo2/README.md

 - Following docker command can be used to build and tag an image:

   `docker build -t petclinic:build ./build`
-  > However, there is ansible playbook in the project that tags all the images and runs containers

 - Following docker command can be used to run the container:

   `docker run -d petclinic:build`